-If your ambitions for 2019 include completely overhauling your home, we’ve got some tips from the pros on how to action those home decor ideas
+If your ambitions for the year include completely overhauling your home, we’ve got some tips from the pros on how to action those home renovation ideas

 Many homeowners have grand plans on how to transform their space – adding a loft conversion to accommodate an office, overhauling the kitchen and extending to add a sleek open-plan room, even converting a basement into a cool cinema room.

 But while such plans can transform your lifestyle and add thousands to the value of your property, it is difficult to know where to start.
 Budget is often the crucial factor, but so too is the thorny issue of whether you will need planning permission, how to find a good company to implement it all, and whether you can realistically still live in the property while the work is undertaken.

 The first step is thinking about what you want the new space to actually achieve.
 “You need to understand and have a good feel for how you use the house, and how you want to make it better,” says James Bernard of Plus Rooms.
 “Sometimes people come to me and say they want to extend out to ‘x’, but they haven’t actually considered what they want in the space.
 But this is the single most important thing to determine.
 Think about how the house works now and how it will work in the future, considering aspects such as how it will change the way people move through the house and access points into the new rooms.”

 Sean Flaherty, from Flaherty Builders, adds: “Your primary focus should be what you want from your home now, and in the near future, so you can enjoy it after your build to the max, not necessarily what you may want to get from it in 15 years’ time.”

 When you fully understand the scope of what you are trying to achieve and how it will impact the rest of the house, you can then bring in the professionals.
 Personal recommendations can be a good way to shortlist potential builders and architects, then ask to see previous projects and ideally speak to the customers.